 Pharmacy Benefit Manager Practices

-- Prohibits a PBM from earning income based on the cost of a prescription drug;
+- Prohibits a PBM from earning income based on the price or cost of a prescription drug;

 - Prohibits a PBM from designing a formulary to favor a certain branded pharmaceutical or biologic;